parulhardaha/job-recommendation-system/README.md

 - User profile validation
 - Job listing ranking based on skill match
 - Database integration with SQLAlchemy
-- Alembic migrations for database schema management
+- Alembic migrations for putting the sample rows in the database

 ## Project Structure